sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread/white-bread-loaf.md

 - What effect does the butter have on the stickiness of the loaf to the tin compared to oil?

+## Dominic Chapman's White Bread

+And now we have Dominic Chapman's [White Bread](https://www.greatbritishchefs.com/recipes/white-bread-recipe).
+Dominic uses a similar recipe to Delia but with half the salt, which should mean the yeast works better but the end result may not taste as good.
+He also splits the dough into two tins and cooks for a lot less time but at 250ºC, which is less faffy than Delia's.
+Finally, he brushes the dough with water before baking baking, which I'm sure will have some sort of effect on the crust, as he doesn't put steam into the oven.

+Things to review:

+- Taste
+- Texture of inner bread (short or long gluten; soft or dry)
+- Texture of crust (light, crunchy, hard)
+- How long it remains soft
+- Time taken to rise
+- Time taken to prove

+Other Notes:

+- Could having two loafs mean the second loaf lasts longer because it hasn't been cut until the first loaf is gone?

+## Jamie Oliver's Basic Bread Recipe

+Finally, no post would be complete without a recipe from Mr Jamie Oliver, so here is his [Basic Bread Recipe](https://www.jamieoliver.com/recipes/bread-recipes/basic-bread-recipe/).

+Write up that Jamie uses sugar in his - isn't he supposed to be on a sugar tax mission now?

 ---
 __Everything below this needs reviewing__